participatoryml/participatoryml.github.io/index.md

 On our Discord server, you can chat with other workshop participants at any time in thematic text or audio/video channels; we will add channels during the day if topics come up.
-In addition to this, as an experiment, we will thematic discussion sessions guided by facilitators:
+In addition to this, as an experiment, we will have thematic discussion sessions guided by facilitators:

 ### Breakout Session 1 (<span class="timespan">3:30 PM - 4:15 PM UTC</span>)